Code-Institute-Submissions/kydzoster-huntinteriors/README.md

 # Testing

-I have used Django Unittesting for urls.py, to activate it use ```python manage.py test app_name```
+I have used Django Unit testing for urls.py, to activate it use ```python manage.py test app_name```

 <p align="center">
   <img src="/static/images/HUNTINT/tests.png" width="80%">
 </p>

-- On mobile phones I have deactivated slider in home page for About Us section and image for Testamonials section.
+- On mobile phones, I have deactivated slider in home page for About Us section and image for Testimonials section.
 - As a payment method you can use 42's continually on all fields except email and postcode

 # Deployment

 ### Instructions
   1. Open https://github.com/kydzoster/huntinteriors, hit the green Gitpod button
-  2. Run `pip install -r requirements.txt` in command line
+  2. Run `pip install -r requirements.txt` in the command line
   3. Migrate the models `python manage.py makemigrations` and then `python manage.py migrate`
   4. Create superuser `python manage.py createsuperuser`

-  5. Run Server `python manage.py runserver`, because DB is not being shared you will have to populate your DB yourself, you can do that through Django admin or through Site Management under the My Account.
+  5. Run Server `python manage.py runserver`, because DB is not being shared you will have to populate your DB yourself, you can do that through Django admin or Site Management under the My Account.

 ### Deployment to Heroku